PTSD Diagnosis and Recovery: A Personal and Spiritual Perspective, Part 3

 After watching the video please listen to this song below by Deluge called, “Healing is Here.”

 My personal reflections on the workshop: Well, the workshop was amazing!
 I didn’t expect a lot of people because there was a conference happening from 9-4pm elsewhere and I expected at least 2 of my regulars to be at the conference.
 My workshop had been pushed back 2 weeks because I had been sick with covid… But I did have a decent sized group of 8 people, and one extra who popped in briefly after the conference.

 Directive: The art project is to create a zentangle with a one word prophetic declaration over your life of something you want God to bring you and you have faith to receive.
 You really could use a phrase or a scripture as well, but it might be more tricky planning the space for it.

 Materials: Paper: Any size or shape works or type of paper, but make sure its big enough to add your word.
-We used 8×8.
-Keep in mind the bigger the paper the linger its going to take to finish.
-If you want to add watercolor or anything water soluable with water, I recommend using watercolor paper.
-I found a whole 8×8 watercolor pad at Walmart for inexpensive.
+We used 8×8 inches.
+Keep in mind the bigger the paper the longer its going to take to finish.
+If you want to add watercolor or anything water soluble with water, I recommend using watercolor paper.
+I found a whole 8×8 watercolor pad at Walmart for cheap.
 You’ll also need sharpies or pens, and if you desire, something to add color such as markers, pens, crayons, watercolors, oil pastels, colored pencils, etc. My group really loved the watercolor pencils and regular watercolors the most, although some used gel pens.